DoeringChristian/pyexp/README.md

 1. **Config Generation** (only on fresh start - no `--continue` or `--report`):
    - Runs the `@experiment.configs` function to generate configurations
-   - Computes directory hashes and creates experiment folders
+   - Validates names, dependencies, and topologically sorts configs
-   - Saves `runs.json` (folder references) and individual `config.json` files
+   - Creates experiment folders and saves individual `config.json` files

 2. **Experiment Execution** (fresh start or `--continue`, skipped for `--report`):
-   - Loads configs from saved `config.json` files (not recomputed)
+   - Discovers experiment runs by scanning the filesystem for `config.json` files
-   - Runs experiments and saves results to `result.pkl`
+   - Runs experiments in dependency order and saves results to `experiment.pkl`
+   - Skips experiments whose dependencies failed

 3. **Report Generation** (always runs):
    - Loads all results from disk